-- 99. Within four (4) years preceding the filing of this lawsuit, and at all times mentioned herein, Defendant has engaged, and continues to engage, in unlawful, unfair, and fraudulent trade practices in California by engaging in the unlawful, unfair, and fraudulent business practices outlined in this complaint. - 100.
-In particular, Defendant has engaged, and continues to engage, in unlawful practices by, without limitation, violating the following state and federal laws: (i) the CLRA as described herein; (ii) the FAL as described herein; (iii) the advertising provisions of the Sherman Law (Article 3), including without limitation, California Health & Safety Code § 111730; California Health & Safety Code § 111330, and (v) federal laws regulating the advertising and branding of sunscreen, including but not limited to 21 U.S.C. § 362(a), 21 USC 352(a), and 21 C.F.R. § 201.327(g). - 101.
-In particular, Defendant has engaged, and continues to engage, in unfair and fraudulent practices by, without limitation, misrepresenting that the Products provide more than 2 hours of sun protection.
+- 93. Plaintiff realleges and incorporates by reference the paragraphs of this Class Action Complaint as if set forth herein. - 94.
+Within four (4) years preceding the filing of this lawsuit, and at all times mentioned herein, Defendant has engaged, and continues to engage, in unlawful, unfair, and fraudulent trade practices in California by engaging in the unlawful, unfair, and fraudulent business practices outlined in this complaint. - 95.
+In particular, Defendant has engaged, and continues to engage, in unlawful practices by, without limitation, violating the following state and federal laws: (i) the CLRA as described herein; (ii) the FAL as described herein; (iii) the advertising provisions of the Sherman Law (Article 3), including without limitation, California Health & Safety Code § 111730; and (v) federal laws regulating the advertising and branding of sunscreen, including but not limited to, 21 C.F.R. § 201.327(g).

-unlawful, unfair, and fraudulent business practices.
-Had Plaintiff and those similarly situated been adequately informed and not deceived by Defendant, they would have acted differently

-Plaintiff and those similarly situated relied to their detriment on Defendant

-106. As a direct and proximate result of such actions, Plaintiff and the other Class members, have suffered and continue to suffer injury in fact and have lost money and/or property as a result of such deceptive and/or unlawful trade practices and unfair competition in an amount which will be proven at trial, but which is in excess of the jurisdictional minimum of this Court.
+- 96. In particular, Defendant has engaged, and continues to engage, in unfair and fraudulent practices by, without limitation, misrepresenting that the Products provide more than 2 hours of sun protection. - 97.
+Plaintiff and those similarly situated relied to their detriment on Defendant unlawful, unfair, and fraudulent business practices.
+Had Plaintiff and those similarly situated been adequately informed and not deceived by Defendant, they would have acted differently by, without limitation: (i) declining to purchase the Products, (ii) purchasing less of the Products, or (iii) paying less for the Products. - 98.
+Defendant's acts and omissions are likely to deceive the general public. - 99.
+Defendant engaged in these deceptive and unlawful practices to increase its profits.
+Accordingly, Defendant has engaged in unlawful trade practices, as defined and prohibited by section 17200, et seq. of the California Business and Professions Code. - 100.
+The aforementioned practices, which Defendant has used to its significant financial gain, also constitute unlawful competition and provide an unlawful advantage over Defendant's competitors as well as injury to the general public. - 101.
+As a direct and proximate result of such actions, Plaintiff and the other Class members, have suffered and continue to suffer injury in fact and have lost money and/or property as a result of such deceptive and/or unlawful trade practices and unfair competition in an amount which will be proven at trial, but which is in excess of the jurisdictional minimum of this Court.
 In particular, Plaintiff and those similarly situated paid a price premium for the Products, i.e., the difference between the price consumers paid for the Products and the price that they would have paid but for Defendant's misrepresentation.
 This premium can be determined by using econometric or statistical techniques such as hedonic regression or conjoint analysis.
-Alternatively, Plaintiff and those similarly situated will seek a full refund of the price paid upon proof that the sale of the Products was unlawful.

-107. As a direct and proximate result of such actions, Defendant has enjoyed, and continues to enjoy, significant financial gain in an amount which will be proven at trial, but which is in excess of the jurisdictional minimum of this Court.
+Alternatively, Plaintiff and those similarly situated will seek a full refund of the price paid upon proof that the sale of the Products was unlawful. - 102.
+As a direct and proximate result of such actions, Defendant has enjoyed, and continues to enjoy, significant financial gain in an amount which will be proven at trial, but which is in excess of the jurisdictional minimum of this Court.